Former Pentagon official part of secret project claims aliens visited Earth

 A former Pentagon official who led a secret government programme to combat UFO attacks says he believes aliens have visited Earth.

-Luis Elizondo previously ran the Advanced Aerospace Threat Identification Program, which leaked records show investigated reports of clashes with unidentified aircraft.
+Luis Elizondo previously ran the Advanced Aerospace Threat Identification Programme which, leaked records show, investigated reports of clashes with unidentified aircraft.

 The former chief of the US$22 million ($31.4m) project says he thinks "we may not be alone", based on numerous reports he read on encounters with the flying craft, according to the Daily Mail.

-News of the off-the-books Department of Defense (DoD) programme emerged over the weekend.
+News of the off-the-books Department of Defence (DoD) programme emerged over the weekend.

 It sought to identify what had been seen, either through tools or eyewitness reports, and then "ascertain and determine if that information is a potential threat to national security".

-Elizondo resigned from the DoD in October in protest over what he has termed excessive secrecy and internal opposition to the project, whose funding was cut in 2012.
+Elizondo resigned from the DoD in October in protest over what he has termed excessive secrecy and internal opposition to the project.
+Its funding was cut in 2012.

-He has now said there is evidence which leads him to believe alien aircraft have visited the planet.
+He has now said there is evidence that leads him to believe alien aircraft have visited the planet.

 Speaking to CNN, he said: "My personal belief is that there is very compelling evidence that we may not be alone.